 The son of Jim and Christy Conrad, Cole was born on July 24, 1995.
-He is majoring in criminology and criminal justice, and has twice been named to the Nebraska Scholar-Athlete Honor Roll.
-Conrad has volunteered his time with local hospital visits
+He is majoring in criminology and criminal justice and has twice been named to the Nebraska Scholar-Athlete Honor Roll.
+Cole has volunteered his time with local hospital visits and Uplifting Athletes.

 Conrad's Career Statistics